Scientific Acceptability

 Examples of Measure Testing and Reporting Errors

-• Inadequate evidence of scientific acceptability for commonly used data elements.
+- Inadequate evidence of scientific acceptability for commonly used data elements.
 Data elements (e.g., diagnosis codes, electronic health record fields) that are in common use still require testing or evidence of reliability and validity within the context of the new measure specifications (e.g., new population, new setting).
+Examples of evidence may include previous testing of established data elements such as the CMS Data Element Library or electronic Clinical Quality Measure Data Element Repository or the quality measure literature.

 Since expression of reliability and validity is along a scale or continuum (i.e., they are not all-or-nothing properties), the measure developer may need to address many issues to supply adequate evidence of scientific acceptability.
 The complexity of different health care environments, data sources, and sampling constraints often preclude ideal testing conditions.
 As such, the level of scientific acceptability requires interpretation and explanation.
 The assumption is a measure developer will contract or employ experienced methodologists, statisticians, and subject matter experts to select appropriate and feasible testing for the measure(s) under development and ensure demonstration of measure reliability and validity.
 The measure developer must also engage experts to review testing data and determine the measure’s reliability and validity.